 A Power of Attorney must be registered with the Office of Public Guardian (Scotland) before it can be used.
 A registered Power of Attorney will have the Office of Public Guardian stamp on all the pages and the reference number and date of registration on the front page.

 Claimant Commitment

-PABs / CABs will not be able to accept a claimant commitment on behalf of a claimant.
+PABs and CABs will not be able to accept a Claimant Commitment on behalf of the claimant.